wilrob/arcadia/README.md

 </ul>

 ### Blog
-In this mode, each photo is displayed with the title, description and tags contained in the photo (Exif or XMP metadata).
+In this mode, each photo is displayed with the title, description and tags from the photo metadata.

 ### Mosaic
-In this mode, photos are displayed in mosaic thumbnails without information.
+In this mode, photos are displayed in mosaic thumbnails.

 ### Metadata
 In the two modes above, an icon &#9432; at the left bottom of each photo allows you to display information from photo metadata, such as: